 “So like a lot of my thinking is like, what like really worrying thing could this be that we need to rule out?
 And what tests do I need to rule it out?
 But then also like when I'm thinking or what could this be, I'm also thinking about what investigations would help me to conclusively reach a diagnosis that this is what it is once I think I know what's going on.”
 (5lvg8j)

-Attempting to Keep Open Minded
+Attempting to remain Open Minded

 Participants reported being aware of a tendency to become fixated with a differential prematurely without considering others: